KxSystems/docs/docs/basics/exposed-infrastructure.md

 Q is an embedded domain-specific language for time-series analysis, implemented in the proprietary programming language k.
 As such, q leaves features of k exposed.
 They should be avoided.

-The k language has no public documentation and is for use by Kx system programmers only.
+The k language has no public documentation and is for use by KX system programmers only.
 It changes from version to version of q.
 These changes are not documented.